German village at center of a fight over coal and climate is cleared out

 But the clearing, which started Wednesday, proved to be less dramatic than some had feared.
 A few firecrackers were heard, and some stones and bits of food were thrown (it turned out that activists had stockpiled too much).
 But for the most part, the standoff ended peacefully, almost businesslike.
 By Friday, the bulk of the activists were gone, some leaving of their own accord, some carried out by police officers, with just a few stragglers left in a few hard-to-reach places.

-On Saturday, an estimated 15,000 climate activists, including Greta Thunberg, staged a march in the area, with police using water canons and nightsticks to prevent protesters from charging the site, even though by then the village was virtually empty and many of its trees already felled.
+On Saturday, an estimated 15,000 climate activists, including Greta Thunberg, staged a march in the area, with police using water cannons and nightsticks to prevent protesters from charging the site, even though by then the village was virtually empty and many of its trees already felled.
 Thunberg had also visited the village on Friday afternoon.

 Considering that the last farmer moved out of the village months ago, and that courts had reaffirmed the right of the regional power utility to eject the activists, Lützerath’s role as a national symbol was as surprising as the speed with which the village fell.